hires/RadioProjects/README.md

 - [Antenna Projects](Antennas/) - antenna experiments and finished projects
 - [Home Station](HomeStation/) - a write-up about my home ham radio station
+- [RF Sampler](RFSampler/) - a simple 40dB RF sampler that has good HF and VHF performance

 ## About my Radio Journey